aletheia-foundation/aletheia-admin/minutes-monthly-cc-meeting.md

 13. Kade working on business plans

 ## Items discussed
 What exchange are we going to use?
+We think we will go with Kraken For bank account looks like we will go with Westpac ORCID might not be as simple as was decided and we may need to incorporate it into the application or see if they can incorporate an Aletheia ID of some description.
-Roo, can you open a bank account for Aletheia Foundation?
+The submission contract needs further defining so we can create a single design document people can reference.

 ## Action Items
-* [ ] Kolt to start working on incorporating Angular into the Aletheia app
+* [x] Roo to start working on incorporating Angular into the Aletheia app
-* [x] Kade will then sit down with Lisa to budget regarding Ethereum main net - looks like Casper might cover this
+* [x] Rob to push code for smart contracts
-* [ ] Rob to push code for smart contracts
+* [x] Kade to draw up the process flow for submissions and email it to everyone